What’s old is new: Apple’s latest MacBook Pro proves that novelty is overrated

 Apple has been under fire since 2015 when it phased out its classic scissors-switch keyboard for its butterfly keyboard design.
 These differences aren’t much to be seen; they refer to the specific mechanisms that allow your keyboard keys to be pressed and pop back.

 The butterfly allowed for a keyboard that was 40% flatter than previous keyboards.
-But these thin keyboards were prone to failure (keys just stopped working, which required the keyboard to be replaced or for someone to just replace their laptop entirely).
-As a result, Apple slowly reverted back to its old scissors keyboard mechanisms in 2019 and 2020 while facing a class-action lawsuit.
+But these thin keyboards were prone to failure (keys just stopped working, which required the keyboard to be replaced, or for someone to just replace their laptop entirely).
+As a result, Apple slowly reverted back to its old scissors-keyboard mechanisms in 2019 and 2020 while facing a class-action lawsuit.

-But the new MacBook Pro does something else that’s important: It brought back its physical line of F keys (the “function” keys which brighten your screen or do other specialized tasks), abandoning the Touch Bar.
+But the new MacBook Pro does something else that’s important: It brought back its physical line of F keys (the “function” keys that brighten your screen or do other specialized tasks), abandoning the Touch Bar.
 As Apple explained during the event, these keys “bring back the familiar tactile feel of physical keys that users love.”
 As we noted in 2016, when Apple first introduced the Touch Bar, that was exactly the problem with the design.
 The greatest advantage of laptops over tablets or phones is their physical buttons that you can operate with muscle memory, and Apple swapped those out with a strip of buttons you had to look at to use.

 Now, much like USB-C charging, the Touch Bar did attempt to solve a greater design problem: How do you customize a laptop’s interface for each app with the same fluidity we have in our phones?
 But bottom line, Apple’s solution just wasn’t it.
 And frankly, I’m not sure that problem was all that problematic to begin with.
 Yes, it’s tricky to learn keyboard shortcuts.
 However, it’s even trickier to master a keyboard when the keys are constantly moving on you.
 Even if there is something useful on the Touch Bar, my eyes are always on my computer screen.
 I can’t think of a single app where I thought, “Thank goodness I have this Touch Bar!”
 It was a technological solution to a design problem, which made it feel remarkably un-Apple in the first place.